mozilla/bedrock/docs/contentful.rst

 If they do not require a layout wrapper there may also be some layout and theme options.
 For example, the text components include options for width and alignment.

-♟ Component
+♟ Embed
 ~~~~~~~~~~~

-Should I have named these something else?
-Probably.
-I suggest either atom or piece if
-someone wants to go to the trouble.

-These components are always Protocol atoms and cannot be included in a page entry,
-however, they don't have a specific layout wrapper either.
-They can go in any entry that
-has a body field that is configured as rich text (picto, split, multi column text...)
+These pre-configured content pieces can go in rich text editors when allowed (picto, split, multi column text...).

+Embeds are things like logos, where we want tightly coupled style and content that will be consistent across entries.
+If a logo design changes, we only need to update it in one place, and all uses of that embed will be updated.

 Adding a new ✏️ Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~